|

 Depending on whose version of events you read/believe, there was a considerable

-claim that nothing untoward happened at all.
-(They would, wouldn’t they!).
+hanging claimed that nothing untoward happened at all.

-have been staid until after she had given birth.
-In practice, she would have
+would have been staid until after she had given birth.
+In practice, she would

-almost certainly been reprieved.
-She had everything to gain from claiming to be
+have almost certainly been reprieved.
+She had everything to gain from claiming

-pregnant so it is surprising that she didn't if she had indeed missed two or
+to be pregnant so it is surprising that she didn't if she had indeed missed two

 damaged her uterus which combined with the force of the drop caused it to